Arizona State Route 202

-Arizona State Route 202 (SR 202) or Loop 202 is a semi-beltway circling the eastern and southern areas of the Phoenix metropolitan area in central Arizona.
+Arizona State Route 202 (SR 202) or Loop 202 (202L) is a semi-beltway circling the eastern and southern areas of the Phoenix metropolitan area in central Maricopa County, Arizona.
 It traverses the eastern end and the southern end of the city of Phoenix, in addition to the cities of Tempe, Mesa, Chandler, and Gilbert, and is a vital route in the metropolitan area freeway system.
-Loop 202 has three officially designated sections along its route; the Red Mountain Freeway, the SanTan Freeway, and the Congressman Ed Pastor Freeway, previously named the South Mountain Freeway (which it is still colloquially known as).
+Loop 202 has three officially designated sections along its route; the Red Mountain Freeway, the SanTan Freeway, and the Congressman Ed Pastor Freeway, also known as the South Mountain Freeway.
 The Red Mountain Freeway runs from the Mini Stack Interchange with Interstate 10 (I-10) and State Route 51 (SR 51) in Phoenix to the SuperRedTan Interchange with U.S. Route 60 (US 60) in Mesa.
 The SanTan Freeway runs from there to an interchange with Interstate 10 (I-10) in Chandler.
 The Congressman Ed Pastor Freeway runs from there to I-10 in western Phoenix.

-Loop 202 was created after different sections of freeway within the Phoenix metro were given the designation, with the first section was designated in 1990.
+Loop 202 was created after different sections of freeway within the Phoenix metro were given the designation, with the first section designated in 1990.
 The SanTan Freeway was completed in 2006, while the Red Mountain Freeway section was completed in 2008.
-The Congressman Ed Pastor Freeway was officially opened on December 21, 2019.
+The Congressman Ed Pastor Freeway officially opened on December 21, 2019.